jamescastells/steamos-utilities/README.md

 5. On SteamOS, a notification will appear on Syncthing GTK.
 Click Add and then Save in the next window.

 ![image](https://github.com/user-attachments/assets/666794f5-7769-42b4-b59f-8a6348ecc4a8)

+6. On the three line menu, click on Restart Daemon, and the other PC will appear as active.

+### Sync folder

+1. On Steam OS, right clic the folder, and click Edit.

+2. In the "Share with devices" tab, check the name of the other PC you just activated.

+3.